 2. Remind yourself of why you’re doing it in the first place.
 Think of the positives that you will get out of success, and don’t think you’re underqualified or overqualified for the job.

 3. Think less, do more.
 The more time you’re spending thinking, the less you’re doing.
-The only way to move forward is to throw yourselves into the work you have to do.
+The only way to move forward is to throw yourself into the work you have to do.
 Address your fears instead of avoiding them by addressing your workload.
 Don’t look at what you fear will happen but focus on what you hope will happen and watch your success bloom.